shankhanraman/full_stack_python/README.md

-Perfect — let’s strip away the emojis and make it more **human, witty, and chai-aur-code style**, like something you’d actually keep in your repo without it looking like a meme dump.

-Here’s a more natural README:

----

 # Full Stack Python – Chai aur Code Edition

 This is my repo while learning **Full Stack Python** through Hitesh Choudhary’s *Chai aur Code* course.